ugururesin/Azure-ML-Capstone-Project/README.md

 ## The Project Flow
-These are the steps we followed in this project :
+These are the steps I followed in this project :

 ![diagram](img/capstone-diagram.png)